nuclio/nuclio/docs/tasks/exporting-and-importing.md

 ```
 The command will print the exported function config to the stdout.

-> **Note:** This command by default will export the function in json format.
-However, you can supply the flag `--output yaml` if you prefer a yaml output.
+> **Note:** This command by default will export the function in yaml format.
+However, you can supply the flag `--output json` if you prefer a json output.

 Next, it's recommended that you save the output to a file.